j-d-b/MassDOT_ITMS_Event_Feed/README.md

 # MassDOT ITMS Event Feed
-XML Events Feed Documenation for MassDOT's ITMS.
+XML Event Feed schema, sample, and documentation, and for MassDOT's ITMS.

 ## Directory
 * `MassDOT_ITMS_Event_Feed.xsd` describes the shape/type of the XML feed, with helpful annotations.